Astroua/TurbuStat/docs/tutorials/data_for_tutorials.rst

 | Driving scale       |    2-8   |  2-4   |
 +---------------------+----------+--------+

 The simulations were performed on a :math:`128^3` base grid with a fixed random turbulent driving field and the boundaries are continuous (i.e., periodic box).
 The data cubes were produced from one time step after gravity is turned one (:math:`\sim0.1` of the free-fall time).
+The spectral resolution (i.e., channel width) of the cubes is :math:`40` m/s.

 Moment maps can also be downloaded from the data cubes with the link above.
 Each data cube has a zeroth (integrated intensity), first (centroid), and square of the second (line width) moment maps.